MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv.md

 The following section is a list of the individual configurations on this page:

 * **User**
   * **User Anchor**: The field in the Users file that serves as the anchor value for the user record.
-The first header column in the users file is the default choice.
+The first header field in the Users file is the default choice.
   * **User Anchor attribute type**: This is the attribute type of the anchor selected.
 * **Group**
   * **Group Anchor**: The field in the Groups file that serves as the anchor value for the group record.
-The first header column in the users file is the default choice.
+The first header field in the Groups file is the default choice.
   * **Group Anchor attribute type**: This is the attribute type of the anchor selected.
 * **Member**
-  * **Parent Group ID**: The field in the Group Members file that has the same (anchor) value as the parent group in the Groups CSV file.
-The first column in the Members file is used by default.
+  * **Parent Group ID**: The field in the Members file that has the same (anchor) value as the parent group in the Groups CSV file.
+The first field in the Members file is used by default.
-  * **Member ID**: The field in the Group Members file that has the same (anchor) value as in the  Users or Groups CSV file.
-The second column found on the member file is selected by default.
+  * **Member ID**: The field in the Members file that has the same (anchor) value as in the  Users or Groups CSV file.
+The second field in the Members file is selected by default.
-* **Member Object Type**: The field that contains either a User or Group string value, to indicate object type of the member.
+* **Member Object Type**: The field that contains either a "*User*" or "*Group*" string value to indicate object type of the member.
 This field is only required if the Member file contains more than two fields.
-The Object Type field must only contain either a **User** or a **Group** (string) value.
-If this field is missing, the connector will assume that record refers to a User object.
-The third column found on the member file is selected by default.
+The Object Type field must only contain either string value "**User**" or a "**Group**."
+If this field is missing, the connector assumes that the Members file records refers to a User object member.
+The third field found on the Members file is selected by default.

 >[!IMPORTANT]
 >The names of the attributes designated to be used as anchors must be unique across all object type schemas.
 This includes the anchors specified in the Group Members file.